jung-chang/codehealth/content/posts/prefer-positive-booleans.md

 - `Complete` vs `Incomplete`
 - `hasValues` vs `Empty`

 Finally, it's a good convention to name and set booleans in a way that defaults them to `false`.
-Developers will gain insight and understand that this conditional only runs when the variables are not in their default states (which is a great mental model for logic flow in general).
+Developers will gain insight and understand that this conditional only runs when the variables are not in their default states, which is a great mental model for logic flow in general.

 Conventional naming and structure for your booleans are effective and impactful ways to improve code readability and **avoid logical errors**.

 {{% tldr %}}